richardspacheco/richardspacheco/README.md

 ### Richard Pacheco

-I'm a front-end developer crazy about documentation and clean code who got swept off my feet by TypeScript.
+I'm a front-end developer crazy about documentation and clean code and got swept off my feet by TypeScript.

 - 🔭 Focused on TypeScript, React and GraphQL
 - 🌱 Currently learning GraphQL
-- 👯 Currently collaborating on TypeScript localization
 - 💬 What else do I do?
 Running, cooking and watching TV Series (not necessarily in that order)

 <!--